-Click Here for the recent Graffiti Abatement presentation to City Council on October 2, 2012.
+Click Here for the Graffiti Abatement presentation to City Council on October 2, 2012.

 The City’s Graffiti Abatement Program (GAP) has been evolving since 1993.
-Since that time, the Public Works Department has developed an effective volunteer and staff program designed to assist property owners with graffiti abatement.
 Graffiti vandalism costs the City hundreds of thousands of dollars per year and causes private property owners immeasurable financial and emotional burdens.

 An example of our early success was a proactive investigation in which we worked with the School Resource Officers to arrest a prolific graffiti tagger who was suspected of more than 300 acts of vandalism.
 After serving simultaneous search warrants in various locations, we were able to make an important arrest that sent a message to the community that vandalism will not be tolerated in Santa Rosa.

 The City of Santa Rosa takes a pro-active approach to graffiti abatement.
 As “tagging” and gang graffiti has escalated, so too has the City’s efforts to eliminate it.

 The Police, Public Works, and Parks Departments work collaboratively to address graffiti vandalism through abatement, education, and enforcement.
 It is hoped that through the efforts of the City staff, property owners, and effective enforcement of Graffiti Abatement Ordinance 3729, graffiti will be limited throughout the City of Santa Rosa.

 Is responsible for enforcing the City's Graffiti Abatement Ordinance 3729 which ensures graffiti located on private property is removed by the owners in a timely manner.

 - Makes presentations to schools, community groups and neighborhood associations.

 - Conducts community outreach campaigns and attends special events.